Legislative Resource Center

 Wrongful Convictions

 An estimated 2,500 innocent people in Georgia prisons.
 Only 3 of 159 counties have conviction integrity units.
-No state-level innocence commission.
+Georgia’s Supreme Court has called on the legislature to act.

 Infrastructure